rooberrydev/technvape.store/README.md

 ## Add products

-Your Next Store gets all the products, prices, descriptions, and categories from Stripe.
+Tech n Vape gets all the products, prices, descriptions, and categories from Stripe.
 So, if you know Stripe already, you'll feel right at home!

 You need to add products to the Stripe Dashboard to show in YNS.
 After logging in, click **More** in the left sidebar and select **Product catalogue**.
 You may also use the direct link: